AMD-AGI/DLRMBenchmark/README.md

 # DLRMBenchmark
 Repository for showcasing DLRM v2 functionality on a single AMD node (8x MI3xx).
 This codebase is not meant to highlight the peak achievable performance.
 The model has been derived from the [ML Perf DLRM v2](https://github.com/mlcommons/training/tree/master/recommendation_v2/torchrec_dlrm) repo.
+We use the [ROCm PyTorch Training Docker](https://rocm.docs.amd.com/en/latest/how-to/rocm-for-ai/training/benchmark-docker/pytorch-training.html?model=pyt_train_dlrm), which comes pre-installed with libraries for DLRM training (FBGEMM, torchrec).
 # Installation

 ## Requirements